X3n0m0rph59/precached/README.md

     $ cargo build --release
 ```

-### Notes

-This project is still in an early stage of development and you may
-possibly encounter some serious bugs.

 ### Why You may want to use precached

 Precached tries to tackle some of the long standing performance issues